 New Zealand Links

-The Occupation Outlook reports for 2016 have been designed to be one of the first places for young people to look when making a decision on career options and to determine what their chances are of getting a job once they have finished studying.
+The Occupation Outlook report has been designed to be one of the first places for young people to look when making a decision on career options and to determine what their chances are of getting a job once they have finished studying.

 Australian Journal of Career Development - can be accessed through the MoE Library